sankhaMukherjee/sageMaker/README.md

 4. Virtual Environment: Make sure that you are using a virtul environment.
 An example setup for the virtual environment is shown in the section `Setting up your Virtual Environment`

+# Creating an S3 bucket

+You can create an S3 bucket with the AWS CLI command:

+`aws s3api create-bucket --bucket <bucket name> --region=<region name> --create-bucket-configuration LocationConstraint=<region name>`

+For example, I have created one with the command:

+`aws s3api create-bucket --bucket sankha-sagemaker-test --region=ap-southeast-1 --create-bucket-configuration LocationConstraint=ap-southeast-1`

+Check whether the bucket is available:

+`aws s3 ls | grep <part of the bucket name>`

 # Setting up your Virtual Environment